yalmip/yalmip.github.io/_posts/examples/2016-09-17-unitcommitment.md

 ### Quantized power-levels

 Some plants can only be run in a finite number of configurations, thus making the delivered power a quantized variable.
-Here, we assume plant 3 is limited in such a way
+Here, we assume plant 3 is limited in such a way and the quantization is modelled using the [ismember](/command/ismember) operator.

 ````matlab
 Unit3Levels = [0 1 6 10 12 20];